Andrea Kalavská: Early life

-Kalavská graduated in Medicine from the Comenius University in 2003.
-She obtained her Phd in public health from the University of Trnava and Master of Health Administration from the Slovak Medical University.
+Kalavská graduated in medicine from the Comenius University in 2003.
+She obtained her PhD. in public health from the University of Trnava and Master of Health Administration from the Slovak Medical University.
+In 2020, the Radio and Television of Slovakia broadcast an investigative piece accusing Kalavská of plagiarism in her doctoral thesis.
+Following the broadcast, the investigative show was discontinued.

 As a doctor, she worked at hospitals in Trnava and Bratislava.
 She teaches at the Slovak Medical University.

+After politics

+Following the 2020 Slovak parliamentary election, she served as a special advisor to the Prime Minister Igor Matovič for handling the COVID-19 pandemic.

+In 2025, Kalavská became the medical director for the Agel company, which operates hospitals in Slovakia.